 Getty is the world’s leading provider of high quality photography, video, and music, for creative and editorial use.
 One of the reasons they are the best is their simple business model.
 It works like this: browse and search for images on their website.
 If you want to use something, purchase the rights to use that specific image.
 The actual price can change according to many different factors.
-We’ll share some data we’ve collected on average prices for the most common uses.
+We’ll also share some data we’ve collected on average prices for the most common uses.

 Let’s get down to business.
 Most photos from fashion shoots are priced with the same standard.
 See the pricing below. (note – this is ONLY for editorial needs, not for commercial) and is determined mainly on photo size.